-Inventories: We report inventories at the lower of cost or market ("LCM").
+Inventories: Prior to 2018, we reported inventories at the lower of cost or market ("LCM").
+Effective in the first quarter of 2018, we report inventories at the lower of cost or net realizable value, except for inventories determined using the LIFO method.
 Inventories for our Distribution Solutions segment consist of merchandise held for resale.
 For our Distribution Solutions segment, the majority of the cost of domestic inventories is determined using the LIFO method.
 The majority of the cost of inventories held in foreign locations is based on weighted average purchase price using the first-in, first-out method ("FIFO").
-Technology Solutions segment inventories consist of computer hardware with cost generally determined by the standard cost method, which approximates average cost.
 Rebates, cash discounts and other incentives received from vendors relating to the purchase or distribution of inventory are considered as product discounts and are accounted for as a reduction in the cost of inventory and are recognized when the inventory is sold.
-Total inventories were \$15.3 billion at March 31, 2017 and 2016.
+Total inventories, net were \$16,310 million and \$15,278 million at March 31, 2018 and 2017.

-The LIFO method was used to value approximately 70% and 74% of our inventories at March 31, 2017 and 2016.
-If we had used the FIFO method of inventory valuation, which approximates current replacement costs, inventories would have been approximately \$1,005 million and \$1,012 million higher than the amounts reported at March 31, 2017 and 2016.
+The LIFO method was used to value approximately 63% and 70% of our inventories at March 31, 2018 and 2017.
+If we had used the FIFO method of inventory valuation, inventories would have been approximately \$906 million and \$1,005 million higher than the amounts reported at March 31, 2018 and 2017.
 These amounts are equivalent to our LIFO reserves.
 Our LIFO valuation amount includes both pharmaceutical and non-pharmaceutical products.
-We recognized net LIFO credits of \$7 million in 2017 and net LIFO charges of \$244 million and \$337 million in 2016 and 2015 within our consolidated statements of operations.
-A LIFO charge is recognized when the net effect of price increases on pharmaceutical and non-pharmaceutical products held in inventory exceeds the impact of price declines including the effect of branded pharmaceutical products that have lost market exclusivity.
-A LIFO credit is recognized when the net effect of price declines exceeds the impact of price increases on pharmaceutical and non-pharmaceutical products held in inventory.
+We recognized net LIFO credits of \$99 million and \$7 million in 2018 and 2017 and net LIFO charges of \$244 million in 2016 within our consolidated statements of operations.
+A LIFO charge is recognized when the net effect of price increases on pharmaceutical and non-pharmaceutical products held in inventory exceeds the impact of price declines exceeds the impact of price increases on pharmaceutical and non-pharmaceutical products held in inventory.

 We believe that the average inventory costing method provides a reasonable estimation of the current cost of replacing inventory (i.e., "market").
 As such, our LIFO inventory is valued at the lower of LIFO or market.
-As of March 31, 2017 and 2016, inventories at LIFO did not exceed market.
+As of March 31, 2018 and 2017, inventories at LIFO did not exceed market.

-In determining whether inventory valuation issues exist, we consider various factors including estimated quantities of slow-moving inventory by reviewing on-hand quantities, outstanding purchase obligations and forecasted sales.
+In determining whether inventory valuation allowance is required, we consider various factors including estimated quantities of slow-moving inventory by reviewing on-hand quantities, outstanding purchase obligations and forecasted sales.
 Shifts in market trends and conditions, changes in customer preferences due to the introduction of generic drugs or new pharmaceutical products or the loss of one or more significant customers are factors that could affect the value of our inventories.
 We write down inventories which are considered excess and obsolete as a result of these reviews.
 These factors could make our estimates of inventory valuation differ from actual results.